 If you're trying to solve a letter scramble puzzle with a wildcard character, never fear.
 Simply enter this wildcard in the solver as either a ? or a *.
 It will cycle through all of the letters in the alphabet to see if it can unscramble words that include the wildcard tile.

 Probably our most common user support question.
 We originally built these tools as a family-friendly solving tool for popular word games.
 If you don't see a term, it is usually because:

 First, look for anything you can make into a prefix or suffix.
 This is a quick way to sort your letters into a word.
 Test swapping around the other letters to generate additional words.
 If you're sure you know the prefix or suffix of a word, the answers start to become obvious.

 Next, look for an 'S' - that means you can try making a bunch of plurals.
-Bolt that 'S' onto the end of any word you can make with the rest of your letters.
-Many word game programs don't have great logic around detecting plurals, so you can often get away with just tacking an S on the end of the world.
+That letter has a mightly superpower, effectively doubling uour ability to make words from letters in your hand.
+Bolt that 'S' onto the end of any word you can find when you make words with these letters.
+Many unscramble words game programs don't have great logic around detecting plurals, so you can often get away with just tacking an S on the end of the world.
 Warning: this won't work with your english professor!

 Next, take a look for any prefixes or suffixes.
 These are common sequences of letters that are used by many words in the english language.
 They can be another quick way to unscramble words.
 Find your prefix or suffix and test mixing up the other letters to make more words.
 For puzzles, once you're sure you know the prefix or suffix of a word, you really reduce the number of possible words you can make.